-- This SMP details the site-specific implementation procedures that are required by the Environmental Notice.
-Failure to properly implement the SMP is a violation of the Environmental Notice, which is grounds for revocation of the Certificate of Completion (COC); - Failure to comply with this SMP is also a violation of Environmental Conservation Law and 6 NYCRR Part 375, and is thereby subject to applicable penalties.
+- This SMP details the Site-specific implementation procedures that are required by the Environmental Easement and Declaration of Covenants and Restrictions Environmental Easement and Declaration of Covenants and Restrictions.
+Failure to properly implement the SMP is a violation of the Environmental Easement and Declaration of Covenants and Restrictions Environmental Easement and Declaration of Covenants and Restrictions, which is grounds for revocation of the Certificate of Completion (COC); - Failure to comply with this SMP is also a violation of Environmental Conservation Law and 6 NYCRR Part 375, and is thereby subject to applicable penalties.

-All reports associated with the site can be viewed by contacting the NYSDEC or its successor agency managing environmental issues in New York State.
-A list of contacts for persons involved with the site is provided in Appendix B of this SMP.
+All reports associated with the Site can be viewed by contacting the NYSDEC or its successor agency managing environmental issues in New York State.
+A list of contacts for persons involved with the Site is provided in Appendix C of this SMP.

-This SMP was prepared by D&B Engineers and Architects, on behalf of NYSDEC, in accordance with the requirements of the NYSDEC's DER-10 ("Technical Guidance for Site Investigation and Remediation"), dated May 2010, and the guidelines provided by the NYSDEC.
-This SMP addresses the means for implementing the ICs and/or ECs that are required by the Environmental Notice for the site.
+This SMP was prepared by D&B Engineers and Architects (D&B), on behalf of NYSDEC, in accordance with the requirements of the NYSDEC's DER-10 ("Technical Guidance for Site Investigation and Remediation"), dated May 2010, and the guidelines provided by the NYSDEC.
+This SMP addresses the means for implementing the ICs and/or ECs that are required by the Environmental Easement and Declaration of Covenants and Restrictions Environmental for the Site.